-Prior to 2023, SAMA introduced a number of regulatory reforms that have developed the insurance market.
-These included implementation of a risk-based supervision framework for all insurance companies, the issuance of regulation to allow foreign insurance companies to enter the Kingdom's insurance market through establishment of branch operations and strengthening of the supervisory framework to monitor technical provisions set aside by the insurance companies.
+A number of regulatory reforms were introduced in the insurance market during 2018.
+These included implementation of a risk-based supervision framework for all insurance companies, enhancements of the no-claims discount framework for motor insurance policies, the issuance of regulation to allow foreign insurance companies to enter the Kingdom's insurance market via establishing branch operations and the strengthening of the supervisory framework to monitor the technical provisions set aside by the insurance companies.